9 / 19 / 2025

 Was once a nut like you.

-📕 HISTORY: We opened our unit on Ancient Egypt, studied its geography--and the fact that its home of the longest river in the world!
+📕 HISTORY: We opened our unit on Ancient Egypt, studied its geography--and the fact that it's home of the longest river in the world!
 We created a foldable of the Nile.
 Have your child use the crocodile cut-out to tour you along the Nile!
 We also learned about Ancient Egyptian Farming.

 1st Grade Team